mattermost/docs/source/collaborate/keyboard-shortcuts.rst

 Calls
 ------

-The following keyboard shortcuts are supported in all `supported browsers </install/software-hardware-requirements.html#software-requirements>`__ and in the Mattermost desktop app when `calls </collaborate/make-calls.html>`_ are enabled.
+The following keyboard shortcuts are supported in all :ref:`supported browsers <install/software-hardware-requirements:software requirements>` and in the Mattermost desktop app when :doc:`calls </collaborate/make-calls>` are enabled.

 +-----------------------------------------------------------+--------------------------------------------------+-----------------------------------------------------------------------------------------+
 | On Windows & Linux                                        | On Mac                                           | Description                                                                             |